Skip to content

 }

 C++14 introduced a very practical feature: return type deduction.
-By writing auto in place of the return type, the compiler automatically deduces the return type based on the return statement:
+By writing auto in the function's return type position, the compiler automatically deduces the return type based on the return statement:

 cpp